 Renewing your visa

-A Spanish non-lucrative visa is one of the most accessible ways for non-EU nationals to start a new life in Spain, especially for retirees and remote workers.
+A Spanish non-lucrative visa is one of the most accessible ways for non-EU nationals with passive income to start a new life in Spain, especially for retirees.
 Understanding the income rules, documentation and timing will make the process smoother and reduce the risk of delays or refusals.

 By preparing your paperwork carefully, allowing enough time for appointments, legalisations and translations, and keeping up with the latest consulate requirements, you can put yourself in a strong position for approval and focus on planning your move.